stir-challenge/stir-challenge.github.io/_pages/participation.md

 ***vRAM Constraints:** The evaluations will be performed on a single, independent, workstation equipped with an RTX6000 Ada GPU (48GB vRAM).
 The longest of our sequences is 30 seconds.
 Please consider this when developing your model.*

 ### Email Template
-**Visit our [Synapse page](https://www.synapse.org/Synapse:syn65877821/wiki/631618) to participate and obtain further details on submission.**
 Email `challenge.stir@gmail.com` with a link to download your container.
 Attach the signed form EndoVis Participant Form if you have not already done so.
 Teams are limited to one submission per component.
 A video and report will be due. (see How To Participate for instructions)

 ```markdown